 How will my acid reflux affect my baby?

 Acid reflux won’t affect Your Child in any way unless you’re adversely affected to the extent that you don’t eat enough and don’t get sufficient nutrients.

-What can I do to help to make it stop?
+What can I do to make it stop?